 SJSU Safe Ride Program

-The SJSU Safe Ride program will provide a ride to all SJSU students, faculty and staff within the specified perimeter.
-The goal of the program is to provide a safe alternative to walking alone at night beyond the borders of the Safety Escort Program.
+SJSU Safe Ride program is a free transportation service for students, faculty and staff within a specified perimeter around campus in downtown San José.
+The goal of the program is to provide a safe alternative to walking alone at night beyond the borders of the campus Safety Escort Program.

 Requesting Service

-To request an escort, just use any Bluelight phone or elevator telephone.
-You will be connected to a UPD dispatcher who will arrange the escort.
+To request an escort, use any Bluelight phone, elevator telephone, or request through the Spartan Safe app.
 Arrangements can also be made by calling UPD at 408-924-2000 or 4-2000 from a campus phone.

 Service Hours